-Sanctions relief also opened opportunities for Iran to resume developing its gas sector.
-Iran has been using its gas development primarily to reinject into its oil fields rather than to export, although Iran exports about 3.6 trillion cubic feet of gas, primarily to Turkey and Armenia.
-Sanctions have rendered Iran unable to develop a liquefied natural gas (LNG) export business.
+Iran's development of its gas export sector has been slow.
+Iran still uses its gas mostly to reinject into aging oil fields.
+However, Iran is exporting natural gas primarily to Turkey and Armenia.
+Sanctions have slowed Iran's efforts to develop a liquefied natural gas (LNG) export business.